Topics on this page

-Automatically assign policies by AWS instance tags
+Automatically assign policies using cloud provider tags and labels

 - Policy: AIA_Policy

 Note that the following sample procedure is based on the assumption that the policy AIA_Policy has already been created.